DataDog/datadog-api-client-ruby/docs/v1/LogsIndexesAPI.md

 > <LogsIndexListResponse> list_log_indexes

-Get all indexes

 The Index object describes the configuration of a log index.
 This endpoint returns an array of the `LogIndex` objects of your organization.

 ### Examples